Audit log — who did what, when

 Retention

-Log retention depends on your plan.
-The page surfaces a retention note at the top — anything older than that window has been purged.
-If you need longer retention than your plan provides, export periodically (or talk to us about a higher retention plan).
+Log retention is a fixed 365 days for every workspace.
+The page surfaces a retention note — anything older than that window has been purged.
+If you need longer retention, export periodically.

 Common questions